 Yes, you must apply for regular unemployment benefits first.
 If you're not eligible for regular benefits, then you may be eligible for DUA.
-There is not a separate application for the DUA program.
 During your initial UI claim, you will be asked if your employment was affected by the disaster.